Chapter Two: Merciless Encounter

 He bowed his head respectfully, "Oh, uhm, thank you!"

 "He was attacked by someone in black."
-He said to her, "She wore a cat-skull mask.
+He said to her, "She wore a skull mask.
 I managed to thwart her, but, not before she impaled Cabil."
 Her face sunk to a pale terror, and he'd quickly reassure her, "But with all that I could conjure, I healed him.
 The wound from his chest sealed nicely, but he did lose a lot of blood, leaving him in this crude predicament.
 He just needs rest and nurturing.
 Cabil should be fine in no time under your care."

 "Thank you for this.
 Really."
 She smiled.

-"You need not to thank me, Syreene."
+"You need not thank me, Syreene."
 He flustered, almost choking on his words after he recognized his slip up.
 Quickly redeeming himself, he offered his hand in greeting, "I'm Father Narus Benoventeg.
 It's a pleasure meeting you."

 "Heh, more or less.
 I carry many titles."

 Syreene aided him in cleansing Cabil the best she could in his senseless state.
 Cabil wasn't particularly heavy, weighing just under 160 lbs at 5'10, but he was still unconscious.
-The bucket water to her feet foamed wash-red as she squeezed out the towel before erecting herself to Narus.
+The bucket water to her feet foamed wash-red as she squeezed out the towel, standing herself to Narus.
 "Seems like you need to wash up yourself."
 She snickered.
 "You can use the masterbath in my room.
 I'll lay out some clothes for you on the bed.
 I'm sure my brother wouldn't mind you borrowing his stuff after you practically saved his life."
 She sighed, "I just…feel like this was all my fault.
 If I hadn't forced him to meet with you so late, he wouldn't have gotten hurt."

 She looked up to him with his hand on her shoulder, "Don't burden yourself with guilt.
 Just be grateful he had a guardian angel watching his back tonight."